In the guide

 Closed circuit television (CCTV)

-Fireworks are explosives and can only be transported for sale by specialist couriers.
+Fireworks are explosives and can only be transported for supply by specialist couriers.
 Ordinary couriers and Royal Mail will not carry explosives.
-If you wish to start selling fireworks by courier please contact your local trading standards service.Back to top
+If you wish to start supplying fireworks by courier please contact your local trading standards service.Back to top

 Detailed guidance on the Pyrotechnic Articles (Safety) Regulations 2015 has been produced by the Office for Product Safety And Standards (OPSS).